The changing face of Victoria

 Ned Kelly is moving

-Watch as Ned Kelly's iconic armour is deinstalled and removed from The changing face of Victoria exhibition, in preparation for its display in the new Victoria Gallery exhibition, opening spring 2019.
+Watch as Ned Kelly's iconic armour is deinstalled and removed from The changing face of Victoria exhibition, in preparation for its display in the new Victoria Gallery exhibition, opening late spring 2019.

 3D video tour